Seminar in Ingolstadt Application from May 01 - Jul 15

 Studying at the WFI is more than ‘just’ learning.
 Most students are active in different student organizations.
 Like this, they continuously hone their soft skills and can exchange views with students from other disciplines.
 The “WFI spirit” means outstanding commitment.

-Career possibilities and professional fields
+Career opportunities and professional fields

-Due to the broad orientation of the basic training in business administration, you have a wide variety of possible career fields to choose from after graduation:
+Due to the broad orientation of the basic training in business administration, you have a wide variety of career fields to choose from after graduation:

 Specialist and management positions in national and international companies and organizations or a (consecutive) Master's degree program in Germany or abroad.